Pre-classical Arabic: Huḏayl dialect

 Arabic.
 Despite this connection with the east, the dialect of Huḏayl belonged mainly to the Western group and functioned as an intermediate zone between the Hijaz and northern Yemen (Rabin 1951:79).
 The evidence for this claim comes from the grammatical and lexical features it shared with the Western group.
-They shared, for instance, ˀawwàb ‘obedient’ and jadaṯ ‘tomb’ with Kināna.
+They shared, for instance, ˀawwāb ‘obedient’ and jadaṯ ‘tomb’ with Kināna.

 Other features mentioned by the grammarians include: